shineygreen/TensorflowBuildContainer/README.md

 # TensorflowBuildContainer
 This repository holds the configuration files to build a Docker container and deploy it as a pod in a Kubernetes cluster.
 ## Details
-This repository contains a Dockerfile, a build script and a Kubernetes pod definition.
+This repository contains a dockerfile, a build script and a Kubernetes pod definition.
 Together they create a container that can be used to build a Tensorflow 1.4.2 Python wheel.
 It should be fairly easy to update the dockerfile to build a different release.
 The dockerfile currently specifies a particular release of Bazel because the 1.4.2 Tensorflow release requires it.
-I believe later releases can work with the latest version of Bazel, but I have not tested to be sure.
+I believe later releases can work with the latest version of Bazel, but have not tested to be sure.

 Breifly the instructions are,